 A big part of that could be attributed to our popular fiction, especially the movies.
 Villains are usually portrayed as ugly, in clear contrast to conventionally attractive lead actors and actresses.

 Although we understand that it’s necessary to create that much-needed binary of good and evil, being ugly isn’t necessarily bad in the real world.
 In fact, being less attractive than someone else has absolutely zero effect on your skills, day-to-day abilities, or intelligence.
 That’s not to say that all movie villains are ugly, but attractive ones are usually antiheroes or relatable villains.

-To see how it works in the real world, just look at how attractive criminals—like Ted Bundy—are able to get away with their crimes for so long.
+To see how it works in the real world, just look at how attractive criminals—like Ted Bundy— can get away with their crimes for so long.
 Or how well-dressed, polite politicians who are actively working against the people keep getting reelected.